What is Wilms tumor?

 - The risk for developing Wilms tumor is higher in African Americans than Caucasians, and lower among Asians.

-- Children with one kidney affected (unilateral) are usually diagnosed around 3 years of age.
-Children with bilateral Wilms tumor are usually diagnosed around 2 years of age.
+- Children with Wilms tumor in one kidney are usually diagnosed around 3 years of age.
+Children with Wilms tumor in both kidneys are usually diagnosed around 2 years of age.

 What are the symptoms of Wilms tumor?

 Wilms tumors can grow quite large before any symptoms develop.
 When they do appear, symptoms may be similar to those of other diseases.

 One of the earliest symptoms that may be noticed is a large lump or hard mass in your child’s belly (abdomen).
 Their belly may also appear much larger than usual.
 This is most often found when dressing, bathing, or changing your child’s diaper.

 Other symptoms of Wilms tumor include:

 - Loss of appetite

 - High blood pressure (hypertension)

 - Shortness of breath

 Treatment involves a combination of surgery and chemotherapy and may also involve radiation therapy (for patients with advanced disease).